nmantani/FileInsight-plugins/README.txt

 Please download aPLib from http://ibsensoftware.com/download.html and copy aplib.dll (32 bits version) into "Compression operations" folder.

-For the "ARC4 decrypt" plugin, it requires PyCryptodome Python module.
+For crypto-related plugins such as "AES decrypt", it requires PyCryptodome Python module.
 Please get it from https://github.com/Legrandin/pycryptodome or execute "c:\Python27\python.exe -m pip install pycryptodomex".